Insect bites in children: What to do?

 • In case of signs of inflammation or if the child has scratched, also disinfect these areas (disinfectant based on non-alcoholic ingredients)

-With stings on the face—especially in the neck area—as well as when an insect is accidentally swallowed, there is always the risk of swelling in the airway area.
-As soon as swelling occurs in the mentioned area, it is a critical emergency situation: then the emergency services or the emergency doctor should be called immediately.
+With stings on the face—especially in the neck area—as well as with accidentally swallowed insects, there is always a risk of swelling in the airway area.
+As soon as swelling occurs in the mentioned area, it is a critical emergency situation: the emergency services or emergency doctor should be called immediately.

-What parents can do: In the acute situation, parents can try—depending on the sting location:
+What parents can do: In an acute situation, parents can try—depending on the sting location:

 • to keep the swelling as minimal as possible by cooling (e.g., ice cubes) or a very cold drink.

-• If available, antiallergics such as antihistamines can also be given in case of signs of an allergic reaction.
+• If available, antiallergic medicines can also be given in case of signs of an allergic reaction, such as antihistamines.

 Other signs of an allergic reaction can include, besides severe swelling, skin redness and/or hive formation.
 This reaction may initially occur only around the sting area and then spread over the entire body as it progresses.